AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 }
 ```

 That’s it!
 It’s important to note that lexing does not catch errors like undefined variables or invalid syntax.
 Its only concern is lexical correctness (i.e. are the characters used allowed in our language).
-Here is how you can run the Lexer and view the output, which is akin to the Go scanner that we took a look at in the beginning of this post:
+Here is how you can run the lexer and view the output:

 *lexer.go*
 ```go